spiegela/http-listing-concourse-resource/README.md

 semantic versioning.
 If no version is specified, `check` returns all versions in order;
 otherwise, `check` returns all versions from the version specified on.

-Note that there may be a delay between the final release appearing on GitHub, and it appearing in bosh.io.

 ### `in`: Fetch a version of the release.

 Fetches a given release, placing the following in the destination:

+*  The binary or archive contents of the binary content, if it is a valid archive.
 * `version`: The version number of the release.
 * `url`: A URL that can be used to download directory contents
-* `sha1`: The sha1 of the binary tarball.
+* A hash digest file.
+The actual file name will match the hashing algorithm used.
-* `source.tgz`: The source tarball, if the `tarball` param is `true`.
+* The source tarball, if the `tarball` param is `true`.
+Actual file name will match the downloaded file.

 #### Parameters

-* `tarball`: *Optional.* Default `true`.
+* `tarball`: *Optional.* Default `false`.
 Fetch the release tarball.